the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/03_act_03/resources/advanced_forms/_index.md

 Below are a few examples of how to implement advanced form fields.
 Some are just a simple change to the `forms.py` file and some will require you to alter your `model`.

-## Calender Picker
+## Calendar Picker

 In Act II, the to-do app required the user to input the date in a specific format.
-With the addition of a calender picker, the user can much more easily select a due date.
+With the addition of a calendar picker, the user can much more easily select a due date.

 {{< figure src="images/courses/cs10/unit02/resources_advanced_forms_01.png" width="60%"  >}}